mverboom/build/BUILD.md

 # RECIPE

 During building recipes are used for the various steps in the build process.

+Recipes are stored in the recipe directory.
+Optionally that directory can also contain a folder specific for the recipe.
+For example, a recipe called `test.recipe` can also have a folder `test.files`.
+This directory can contain supporting information used during the different phases of building and packaging software.

 Below the specific recipe sections will be discussed for the different operation modes.